scosmaa/frontend-testing-comparative/README.md

 # frontend-testing-comparative
-A comparative between the most important frontend testing framework
+A comparative between the most important frontend testing frameworks

 The main purpose of this comparative is to find what testing tool best fits my needs.
 I want to perform the following validations during the development process: